The Conservatory PAL program aims to create a sense of community among first-year students and help them make the most of their first-year experience.

 All first-year students have the opportunity to be involved with this program during Orientation.
-Belonging to a team during Orientation and fall semester means students will go through new experiences with others by their side for support and timely information.
+Belonging to a team means students will go through new experiences with others by their side for support and timely information.

 Our hope is that this will help new Obies make lasting friendships while learning how to succeed academically at Oberlin.